Some of these statues must have snuck onto campus the way they do not belong. (I apologize in advance to Art History majors.)

 11. Thomas Jefferson ★☆☆☆☆

 Jefferson has no purpose in his stance.
 He looks like he’s not even quite sure why he’s a statue on this campus.
-And he could also definitely work on straightening his posture.
+And he could definitely work on straightening his posture.
 I feel obligated to give him one star (founding father and all), but otherwise, his presence is underwhelming.

 10. Bellerophon Taming Pegasus ★★☆☆☆

 Even now that I finally know the name of this statue, I still can’t quite distinguish between Bellerophon and the pegasus.
 The entire thing just looks like a blob at first, second, and third glance.
 I stopped trying to figure out what was going on a while ago.
-Still, two stars because taming a pegasus must be hard.
+Two stars because taming a pegasus must be hard.

 9. The Great God Pan ★★☆☆☆